krux/java-stdlib/README.md

 }
 ```

-Configurations can also be overridden by specifying standard Java System Properties on the command-line at application startup.
-To disable Statsd metrics, for example, one might pass `-Dkrux.stdlib.stats.enabled=false` to the application.
+Configurations can also be overridden by specifying standard [Java System Properties](https://docs.oracle.com/javase/tutorial/essential/environment/sysprop.html) on the command-line at application startup.
+To disable Statsd metrics, for example, one could pass `-Dkrux.stdlib.stats.enabled=false` to the application.

 ### Legacy Configuration